Project 2025 Tax Overhaul Blueprint: What You Need to Know

 Profit and prosper with the best of expert advice - straight to your e-mail.

-(It should be noted that former President Donald Trump tried to distance himself from the policy document during his campaign, saying he hadn't read it.)
+It should be noted that Donald Trump tried to distance himself from the policy document during his election campaign, saying he hadn't read it.
+But several recent analyses indicate that many of Trump's early presidential executive and policy actions align with the playbook.
+(More on that later.)

-However, taxes and tax policy are already set to be a major issue following the 2024 presidential election.
-Several key provisions of the Tax Cuts and Jobs Act (TCJA, also commonly referred to as the “Trump tax cuts”) are scheduled to expire at the end of next year.
+However, taxes and tax policy were already set to be a major issue this year.
+Several key provisions of the Tax Cuts and Jobs Act (TCJA, also commonly referred to as the “Trump tax cuts”) are scheduled to expire at the end of 2025.

-So, with the election decided, it is important to be informed about various proposals that could impact your finances — including those in Project 2025.
+So, with Trump in the White House for his second term as president, it is important to be informed about various proposals that could impact your finances — including those in Project 2025.

 What does Project 2025 say about taxes?